vivekbahl2021/github-actions-workshop/labs/intro-manual-workflow.md

 7. We have given `Intro - Manual Workflow` as the name of the workflow.
 The workflow runs on two events - `workflow_dispatch` and `push`.
 The `workflow_dispatch` event is a manual trigger event.
 The workflow runs on push event only if the file `.github/workflows/intro-manual-workflow.yml` is modified.
 The workflow runs on `ubuntu-latest` runner and has a single job `run`.
 The job has a single step that echos a message `Awesome!!`.

 8. This will create a new file `.github/workflows/intro-manual-workflow.yml` in your repository.

-Navigate to Actions tab and you will see the workflow in the list.
-Click on `Run workflow` button and select `main` branch and click on `Run workflow` button.
+9. Navigate to Actions tab and you will see the workflow in the list.
+If the workflow is not running, you can manually trigger the workflow.

+10. Click on `Run workflow` button and select `main` branch and click on `Run workflow` button.
 This will trigger the workflow and you will see the workflow running.

-9. Click on the workflow run to see the details of the workflow run.
+11. Click on the workflow run to see the details of the workflow run.

-10. Click on the job to see the details of the job.
+12. Click on the job to see the details of the job.

+13. Expand the `How GitHub Actions?` step to see the output of the step.

+14. You will see the message `Awesome!!` in the output of the step.

 ## Lab Solution